 In the event of a snow and ice car accident, there are several steps you can take to help your personal injury lawyer to conduct your claim.
 These are;

-- Exchange your own contact details and details of your insurance policy with other parties involved.
+- Exchange information – Exchange your own contact details and details of your insurance policy with other parties involved.

-- Contact your insurance company.
+- Insurance – Contact your insurance company.
 Tell them what has happened and find out if your car insurance covers snow accidents.

-- Record details of expenses you incur
+- Expenses – Record details of expenses you incur

-- Contact a personal injury solicitor.
+- Make a claim -Contact a personal injury solicitor.

 Following these steps, you can make a snow and ice car crash claim.
+If you have any further questions about what to do following a snow accident, please get in touch.

 If you make a successful personal injury claim for an accident on ice, your settlement could consist of two parts.
 These are called general and special damages.